Skip to navigation Skip to content

 The review will mature on the Due Date coded in the RVR activity.
 Workload Management will allocate the review for manual action.

-Update the DOC on the customer record with the date the review falls due.
+Update the DOC on the customer record with the date the review will fall due.

 Procedure ends here.